A Thalesian Read

 I use this page to list the relevant books and periodicals.
 (Research papers and Internet resources are listed in Resources.)
+Also be sure to see our new book Trading Thalesians: What the ancient world can teach us about trading today (Palgrave Macmillan) as well!

 I promise that I will never list a book that I haven't read myself.
 If you can recommend a good book, I will probably list it here (and mention you in acknowledgements), but I will list it only after I have read it.